Installing VoiceGuide v7 for VoIP / HMP

 Network Settings tab : Media Encryption is set to 'None'

 Codecs tab: only enable the PCMU and PCMA codecs, and disable the rest.

-Another softphone that you can use to dial the IP address directly is SJPhone.
+Another older softphone that can also dial the IP address directly is SJPhone.

 Once SJPhone is installed the IP address by itself can be just entered as the number to call, and SJPhone will dial that IP address directly.

 WireShark can be used to confirm that SIP packets are arriving at VoiceGuide/HMP system.

 To isolate SIP traffic the following should be specified in WireShark's Filter text box: